Setting the Key Column

 -

 A new reference column is created in the detail table.
-The column is populated with new keys using an old key - reference pair to search for correspondences.
+The column is populated with new keys using an old key-reference pair to search for correspondences.
 Note that not all table cells may be populated - some values may be missing.

 -

-An old reference column is deleted and all non-found values will be permanently lost at that.
+An old reference column is deleted, and all non-found values will be permanently lost at that.

 -

-column connected with an old key column is created instead of an old reference column.
+A new Lookup column connected with an old key column is created instead of an old reference column.